grimbleton-the-dreamer/FinanceFamNew/README.md

 ## **Notifications**

 - Keep track of important updates and reminders:
-  - Notifications about budgets, expenses, savings goals, and asset depreciation are available in the **upper-right corner**.
+  - Notifications about expenses, and savings goals are available in the **upper-right corner**.

 ---